centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ### 8. Build the KQL DB schema

 In this section we will create all the silver tables, functions and enable update policies and in our Eventhouse KQL Database.
-One of the tables (`dim_assetitem`) are shortcuts to the lakehouse and the data is **NOT** being copied into our KQL Database.
+One of the tables (`dim_assetitem`) are shortcuts to the Lakehouse and the data is **NOT** being copied into our KQL Database.

 1. Open the KQL Database **OEE_EH** in the Eventhouse of your Fabric Workspace.
 To do so click on the Icon of the Eventhouse in the left toolbar.